 Connection Details

 Connection details means the details of the connection which are captured/ created during the lifecycle of the application and W&S connection.
+Fig 3.

 Fig. 3 Taxonomy of Connection Details

 Connection category

 Connection category is the classification based on type of connection for which an applicant is applying for example, either a water connection or a sewerage connection, or both or tertiary treated water connection.